This is an archived version of this site. For the new active version, please click here.

-To attend this course, you must bring your own laptop computer and have a fully licensed copy of ArcGIS software (the course will primarily be taught based on ArcGIS 10.3, but ArcGIS 10.2, 10.1, 10.0 and 9.3 will also be supported), and a licence for the ArGIS Spatial Analyst extension pre-installed on it.
+To attend this course, you must bring your own laptop computer and have a fully licensed copy of ArcGIS software (the course will primarily be taught based on ArcGIS 10.4, but ArcGIS 10.3, 10.2, 10.1, 10.0 and 9.3 will also be supported), and a licence for the ArGIS Spatial Analyst extension pre-installed on it.
 You can find information about how to get this software package by clicking here.
+Alternatively, you can use the freely available open source GIS software package QGIS 2.8.3 (you can find more information about where to download this version of QGIS here).
 In addition, you will also need to have spreadsheet software, such as Excel, on your computer.
-You will also need a working copy of the free statistical software package called R. This can be downloaded from here.
+Finally, you will also need a working copy of the free statistical software package called R. This can be downloaded from here.

 Glasgow has great transport links and is within half a days travel by car or by fast train links from most cities in the UK.
 For example, it can be reached in as little as 4h 30mins from London by train.
 It can also be reached by direct flights from many European cities and the flight time is generally under four hours.

 The course will be held in central Glasgow at the IET Glasgow Teacher Building (14 St Enoch Square, Glasgow, G1 4DB, UK - click here for information on how to get there and on parking if you are coming by car).